The end battle? Big iron ore miners tighten grip on market

 “That includes some state-owned mines owned by steel mills, which are likely to give up their own iron ore output and turn to cheap imported ore too,” Zhao said.

-State-owned steel producers such as Angang Group, Shougang Corp and Hebei Iron and Steel own a big chunk of the country’s iron ore mines.
+Large, state-owned steel producers such as Angang Group , Shougang Corp and Hebei Iron and Steel own a big chunk of the country’s iron ore mines.

 The lower prices are also forcing smaller miners in Australia, Canada and elsewhere to shutter production, helping the big miners to tighten their grip on the Chinese market, which accounts for two thirds of global demand.